 How does peer-to-peer lending work?

-The applicant can review offers from you and other lenders and accept one or more, depending on how the applicant wishes to take their loans.
-The platform you choose handles the transactions.
+The applicant can review offers from you and other lenders and accept one or more, depending on how they wish to take their loans.
+The platform you choose handles the transactions on your behalf.

 Get the inside scoop